-If you’ve decided to set up your own business and go self-employed, sorting out your finances as a freelancer can be the toughest challenge you face.
+If you’ve decided to set up your own business and go self-employed, learning how to manage money when freelance can be the toughest challenge you face.

 Such basic questions can prove crucial to the success or failure of your business, so try our step-by-step guide to setting your self-employed journey off on the right path.